PricelessToolkit/MailBoxGuard/README.md

 ### Gateway LoRa Radio and WiFi Configuration "LoRa_Gateway_MQTT_JSON.ino"
 - Configuration File `config.h`
-- The settings in the gateway and in the sensor must match.
+- The LoRa settings in the gateway and in the sensor must match.

 ```c
 /////////////////////////// Gateway Key ///////////////////////////